avenzi/osprey/zitzelberger_notebook.md

 ### Daily Updates:

+##### November 17th, 2020:

+I need to rewrite my setup scripts to also include configuration for the pi.
+I started working on a bash script that does this, given the assumption that python might not be installed yet.
+I'm really struggling with string formatting in bash, and I'm wondering if it might just be easier to install python, then do all of this configuration in python.
+The only issue with that is I was hoping to make the user configuration the first thing that pops up, rather than "Installing Python."
+I tried for awhile to have a nice user interface with animated loading icons for the installations, but I gave up after hours of trying and failing to understand why any sane human being would create such a horrible language.

 ##### November 15th, 2020:

 After the last entry, I needed to figure out a way for the raspberry pi to keep a static IP address, because this would need to be solved in order for our solution to work.
 I struggled to do this because the solutions I found online did not seem to work.
 I was able to achieve a static IP address, but only temporarily as there was always a chance that the IP was already taken.
 After I figured out why this was happening, I realized that there was no way to guarantee a perfectly static private IP without configuring the router settings, which the Pi does not have access to.
 There is a chance that some networks have an API for their gateway settings, but again there is no guarantee.